• Skip to primary navigation

 Instructions

-1. Heat oil (in a skillet large enough to hold the fish) over medium heat.
-Add the shallots and cook for 10 minutes, stirring occasionally, until they soften (lower the heat if they start to brown) Transfer them to a small bowl and set aside.
+1. Heat oil on medium, in a skillet large enough to hold the fish in a single layer.
+Add the shallots and cook for 10 minutes, stirring occasionally, until they soften, lowering the heat if they start to brown.
+Transfer shallots to a small bowl and set aside.

 2. Add sugar, fish sauce, and water to the skillet.
 Over medium heat, cook the mixture for about 5 minutes, until it starts to turn brown and there are large bubbles throughout.
-Sprinkle in the pepper and the cooked shallots and cook for a minute more.
-Add the fish and cook, turning gently with a spatula every three minutes or so, until it is coated evenly with thickened caramel sauce, and just cooked through, 8-10 minutes. (you can add a few tablespoons of water, 1 tablespoon at a time, if the pan seems too dry)
+Add the pepper and the cooked shallots and cook for a minute more.

-3. Sprinkle with scallions and cilantro.
-Serve with steamed rice and a simple green vegetable.
+4. Diving the fish among plates and top with scallions and cilantro.
+Serve with steamed rice and a simple green vegetable or salad.

 • Prep Time: 5 mins